 What is Concussion

 Concussion is a disturbance of the brain’s ability to acquire and process information.
 The impaired function of the brain represents damage to nerve cells (neurons).
 The neurons can be damaged by a direct blow to the head, which causes the brain to rotate and/or move forward and backward.
-Indirect impact to the body can transfer an impulsive force to the brain has a similar effect.
+Indirect impact to the body can transfer an impulsive force to the brain and has a similar effect.

 How common is concussion?